 Semantic memory handles the overall meaning of a past experience, but does not include details of the experience.
 “Broccoli rocks.”
 “Broccoli sucks.”
 These statements don’t tell us why, or how the conclusion was reached.

-Imaged memory stores an image of how we felt during a past experience, usually with some or a lot of detail, such as fear from an angry voice, a smell, or a type of touch, but not other details about the experience.
+Imaged memory stores an image of how we felt during a past experience.
+“I love the snap of fresh broccoli.”
+Images can can focus on a particular emotion, such as the fear of an angry voice, a smell, or a type of touch, but not necessarily other details about the experience.
 Imaged memory may not include a semantic meaning, just a strong sensation.

 The story of Victoria Climbié offers a good, but tragic, example of how the suppression of extreme negative experiences can lead to extreme outcomes.
 Victoria was seen as a child who rarely talked about her negative experiences and who instead replaced them the extremely positive behaviors, such learning to make “a smile that lit up the room.”
 She was seen and interviewed by many doctors, nurses, police officers, teachers, day care providers and clergy about her many bruises, cuts, and burns and medical problems.
 Professionals failed to accurately process the information about her abuse which was right in front of them, until it was too late.